cloudquery/docs/docs/developers/cq-gen.md

 ## Running cq-gen for the first time.

-To run cq-gen you must first create a resource hcl config.
-As an example we will create the aws cloudformation [stacks](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/cloudformation@v1.20.0/types#Stack)
+To run `cq-gen` you must first create a resource hcl config.
+As an example we will create the AWS CloudFormation [stacks](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/cloudformation@v1.20.0/types#Stack)

 ```hcl
 service = "aws"